yuzhounh/RSSPCA/README.md

 Five competing algorithms including PCA, PCA-L1, RSPCA, and RSMPCA were compared with the proposed RSSPCA in terms of face reconstruction and recognition.

-For parallel computing, please refer to: https://github.com/yuzhounh/RSSPCA_2.
+For a parallel computing version of this code, please refer to: https://github.com/yuzhounh/RSSPCA_2.

 # Usage
 Run `main.m` to play this demo.